 Like the 600, the Shield 400 gives you the ability to remove and add padding along the shoulders and base for flexibility.
 Adjustable straps provide further customization for maximum comfort.

 To the negatives: the removable elements (shoulder caps and stomach pad) do have durability questions in terms of the elements holding them in place.
-These elements have been said to wear out quickly and not fit as smoothly as the main chest protector.
+These elements tend to wear out quickly and not fit as smoothly as the main chest protector.

 6) Budget/Youth Option: STX Shield 200 Chest Protector